influxdata/community-templates/docs/use_a_template.md

 ![Tokens page](img/nav_token.png)
 ![Token Creation](img/token_creation.png)

- ## Use Templates in a remote instance
+ ## Use templates in a remote instance

 If running InfluxDB on a remote server, provide the URL of your InfluxDB instance using the `--host` flag and provide your InfluxDB authentication token using the ``--token`` flag: